-The Town Historian is a part-time position and the office is open limited hours, on Wednesdays, from 1-4 p.m.
-However, special appointments may be made at other times by contacting the office at 716-652-7944 or historian@townofaurora.com.
+The Historian is a part-time position and the office is open limited hours, on Wednesdays and Thursdays, from 1-4 p.m.
+However, appointments may be made at other times by emailing historian@townofaurora.com or calling 716-652-7944.

-Is there someone at the Town Historian's Office who can help me with my research?
+Is there someone at the Historian's Office who can help me with my research?

 Absolutely!
-The Town Historian and volunteers are on hand each Wednesday, except holidays, from 1-4 p.m.
-No appointment is necessary during those times.
-To request an appointment at other times, please email historian@townofaurora.com.
+The Historian and volunteers are on hand each Wednesday and Thursday from 1-4 p.m.
+(Please check the website for any changes, especially during holiday weeks).
+To request an appointment at other times, email historian@townofaurora.com.
 It's helpful, but not necessary, to contact us ahead of time so that files pertaining to your research may be retrieved from the archives-and waiting for you-ahead of your visit.